 4. Protect Your Hosta Shoots

 Shoots are healthy new growth on your plants.
-When you see them on your hostas, make a point to take steps to protect them because they can help encourage hosta growth.
-Generally speaking, the more shoots that appear on a single plant and thrive, the fuller and bigger your plant will be by the end of the growing season
+When you see them on your hostas, take steps to protect them because they are this year’s hosta plant.
+Generally , the more shoots that appear on a single plant and thrive, the fuller and bigger your plant will be by the end of the growing season

 5. When Moving Hostas, Tie up the Leaves